-Working with Prof. Michael Belmont and Dr Mustafa (Fass) Al-Ani to make significant improvements to the safety of maritime launch and recovery operations by providing short-term predictions of the profiles of the waves.
+Working with Prof. Michael Belmont, Hon.
+Prof. Dr Bernard Ferrier and Dr Mustafa (Fass) Al-Ani to make significant improvements to the safety of maritime launch and recovery operations by providing short-term predictions of the profiles of the waves.
 We are pioneering research into Quiescent Period Prediction (QPP) which aims to predict when short periods of relative calm are about to occur.
 This has the potential to allow a range of wave critical marine operations to be safely carried out at considerably larger wave amplitudes than would otherwise be possible.
-Our work is funded by EPSRC (ref EP/N009142/1) and we have industrial partners in the MOD, BAE Systems and SEA.
+Our work has been funded by the EPSRC (ref EP/N009142/1) and we are currently working directly with the Royal Navy and MOD.

-PhD student Antonis Loizou is working on methods for measuring the sea surface from radar and video.
+PhD student Antonis Loizou has recently passed his PhD viva, subject to minor corrections, working on methods for measuring the sea surface from radar and video.